-Carignane is one of the most widely planted red grapes in France.
-It is also a common varietal in Italy, Spain, Algeria and Israel, and was once very common in the New World.
-It has traditionally been used as a blending grape because of its favorable yields, excellent acidity and big tannins.
+One of the most widely planted red grapes in France, it is also a common varietal in Italy, Spain, Algeria and Israel, and was once very common in the New World.
 Cline Cellars is one of a few wineries to vinify this varietal on its own.
-Dark ruby in color, the 2012 Ancient Vines Carignane offers aromas of spice and plums.
+Dark ruby in color, Ancient Vines Carignane offers aromas of spice and plums.